10 Steps on How to Plan a Road Trip! Ultimate Guide!

 You should provide everyone on the trip with a physical hard copy contact list they keep with them, which is entered into their phone.
 The contact list should include everyone else who is on the trip, as well as other critical trip-related contacts.

-By providing everyone with a contact list, you’re ensuring everyone can get in touch with everyone else should the need arise.
+By providing everyone with a contact list, you ensure everyone can reach out to everyone else should the need arise.

 Communications Plan